 Behavior and character

 The Turkish Angora cat is very sociable, although it also appreciates tranquility.
-He can be independent but adores the caresses of his owner or his family.
-He likes to be the center of attention, so much so that he can be a glue pot depending on his temperament.
+He can be independent but adores the caresses of his owner or family.
+He likes to be the center of attention, so much so that he can be a glue pot, depending on his temperament.
 He has a strong character.

 However, white Angoras have a higher risk of being deaf.
 Some kittens can also contract ataxia, a disease characterized by disorders of the musculoskeletal system.

 The life expectancy of a Turkish Angora cat is between 12 and 18 years.